 \section{Acknowledgments}

-This research was supported in part by the Israel Science Foundation (grant No.\ 448/20), NSF-BSF grant 2020793, an Azrieli Foundation Early Career Faculty Fellowship, an AI Alignment grant from Open Philanthropy, the European Union (ERC, Control-LM, 101165402), and by an Academic Gift by NVIDIA.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
+This research was supported in part by the Israel Science Foundation (grants No.\ 2045/21 and 2942/25), NSF-BSF grant 2020793, Coefficient Giving, the European Union (ERC, Control-LM, 101165402), and by an Academic Gift by NVIDIA.
+Michael Toker is supported by the Azrieli Graduate Studies Fellowship .Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.